kevinwlu/iot/lesson3/README.md

 python3 system_info.py

-### Run socket server from a Terminal, and run socket client from another Terminal of the same Raspberry Pi or a different one on the same subnetwork
+### Run socket server from a Terminal, and run socket client from ANOTHER Terminal of the same Raspberry Pi or a different one on the same subnetwork

 python3 socket_server.py